-GRADE LEVEL: 11, 12

-BHS CREDITS: 1 credit per term, up to 4 credits per year

-PREREQUISITE: Apply through School-to Work Coordinator---See School Counselor for more information

-Wolf River School to Work Youth Apprenticeship is a one- or two-year program for high school juniors and seniors combining instruction (both high school and college) and paid on-the-job training.
+GRADE LEVEL: 11, 12 ELECTIVE BHS CREDITS: 1 credit per term, up to 4 credits per year PREREQUISITE: Apply through School-to Work Coordinator---See School Counselor for more information TRANSCRIBED THROUGH: Not transcribed Wolf River School to Work Youth Apprenticeship is a one- or two-year program for high school juniors and seniors combining instruction (both high school and college) and paid on-the-job training.
 Students gain a set of skills and abilities by learning in the classroom and in a work setting.
-Benefits students gain from the program are getting a head start on their career planning, learning skills related to a job they may want in the future, build up resume for college applications and career portfolios, and upon completion earn the state recognized Certificate of Occupational Proficiency.

-Students can work towards building a meaningful career in the following program areas: Agriculture, Auto Collision, Auto Technology, Drafting Design/Engineering, Financial Services, Health Services, Information Technology, Manufacturing/Machining, and Graphic Design/Printing.
+Benefits students gain from the program are getting a head start on their career planning, learning skills related to a job they may want in the future, build up resume for college applications and career portfolios, and upon completion earn the state recognized Certificate of Occupational Students can work towards building a meaningful career in the following program areas: Agriculture, Auto Collision, Auto Technology, Business Administration, Education, Drafting Design/Engineering, Financial Services, Health Services, Information Technology, Manufacturing/Machining, STEM, and Graphic Design/Printing.
 To apply students must fill out the application for the YA program.
-Applications can be picked up in the guidance office or contact WRSTW program director.
-Students will need to fill out application, get two recommendations, write a short essay (250 words), and a letter of support from a parent/guardian.
+Applications can be picked up in the YA Office.
+Students will need to fill out an application, get two recommendations, write a short essay (250 words), and a letter of support from a parent/guardian.
 (All of these materials/instructions are provided in the application)